Tulloona: House

 An impressive large scale house displaying all the exuberance of a high Victorian residence befitting that of a successful country gentleman.
 The house is a two-storey verandahed structure of local timber with weatherboard sheeting.
 The plan is basically a square with projecting bays to the main rooms.
 These bay windows contain rather distinctive shaped fenestration recalling the English Gothic-Revival.
 The galvanised steel verandah roofs have a distinctive ogee shape and the wide verandahs possess deep pointed timber valence boards with cast iron columns, panels and frieze which impart an air of lightness contrasting with the solid massing of the bays.

 The house interior is lined with horizontal beaded timber boards throughout which were originally stained.

 The major rooms are grand in scale (up to 10m by 9m) with the generous ceiling height of 4.8m throughout.
 All these rooms contain rich Victorian marble mantelpieces to the fireplaces with pattern inlays to sides and hearth.
 The central staircase is of impressive proportions with cedar balustrade and panelling surrounds reflecting a taste for "Old English" detailing (National Trust of Australia (NSW), 1978).

 Garden

-An "English Park" setting with the house on 4 acres set at the highest point of the farm with wonderful views in all directions.
+An "English Park" setting with the house on 4 acres set at the highest point of the farm with views in all directions.

 The house and high tank stand was a well known landmark and was a tourist attraction and could be seen from Casino and Dunoon.
 The walls could also be seen from Bangalow and Byron Bay lighthouse with binoculars.

 In the rear yard small garden beds are clustered around the School House, pool, and Residence.